frenetic-lang/frenetic/guide/05-OxLearning.md

 In this chapter, you will build an Ethernet learning switch.

-Thus far, you've provided connectivity by simply flooding packets, which is not scalable.
-As an alternative, we could pre-configure the switch to directly forward traffic to statically known hosts without flooding.
+Thus far, you've provided connectivity by simply flooding every packet.
+Early network devices (called 'hubs') behaved this way, but it was quickly discovered that they don't scale as the network grows in size.
+As an alternative, if we know the location of specific hosts, we forward direct traffic directly towards them.
+We can learn the locations of hosts by remembering where they are when they send traffic, and flooding traffic for as-yet-unknown hosts.
+Such a device is called a switch.

+> Not entirely unlike the classic Monty Python sketch "How Not to be Seen"

 > FILL

- A learning
-switch has two logically distinct components:
+ A learning switch has two logically distinct components:

 - The *learning module* builds a table that maps hosts (mac addresses) to the switch-port on which they are connected.
 The learning module